mthussain1234/tech221-2tier-architecture-deployment-aws/VPCreadme.md

 * Stands for Virtual Private Cloud
 * lets you launch AWS resources in a isolated virtual network which we have defined and customized
 * resembles traditional network, but you can use the scalable infrastructure of aws
+* A VPC allows you to secure your virtual networking environment, including your IP addresses, subnets and network gateways.